 Frequently Asked Questions (FAQs)

 If preventing workplace harassment seems like common sense—it is.
 However, it’s the unique scenarios that cause employers to have questions.
-We’ve answered some for you below, and encourage you to post additional questions to our forum.

 As a business owner am I responsible if one of my workers is harassed by a customer?